 Śrī Śrīmad Bhaktivedānta Svāmī Mahārāja

-[November 17, 2023 is the disappearance day of Śrī Śrīmad Bhaktivedānta Svāmī Mahārāja in Vṛndāvana, India.
+[August 28, 2024 is the appearance day of Śrī Śrīmad Bhaktivedānta Svāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja]

 HIS LIFE: A LESSON IN SURRENDER